The Mongol Rally

 Getting into Azerbaijan

 A bunch of governments, including ours in the UK have advised against all travel to Russia and Iran, so your gateway to Central Asia is Azerbaijan.
-You can't actually drive over the border into the country, but you can ship your car in from Tbilisi, capital of Georgia.
+As things stand you can't actually drive over the border into the country, but you can ship your car in from Tbilisi, capital of Georgia.
 Then you catch a cheap flight to Baku and re-unite with your car about 5-7 days later.
 From there you cross the Caspian Sea to Kazakhstan and get stuck into some proper overland stupidity.

 Back to the contents Back to main site